jimboquijano/suriform/docs/guide/walkthrough/error-handling.md

 ## 💬 Inline Errors

 When a form field fails validation, an **error block** is created.
-These error blocks are handled internally and are **cached effeciently** for a faster render times.
-Both the field and the **error block** comes with **full ARIA support** for a better accesibility and reading.
+These error blocks are handled internally and are **cached efficiently** for faster render times.
+Both the field and the **error block** come with **full ARIA support** for better accesibility and reading.

 ### Supressing Inline